How Much Is It To Travel For Six Months in Southeast Asia?

 During the six months in Southeast Asia, I covered Vietnam, Thailand, Laos, and Myanmar.
 I have to admit, I hope I had more budget so I could stay in some countries longer and explore it better.
 Nevertheless, I’m glad to have an overlook of Thailand and Laos.
 Now, I have more reasons to come back one day.

 I left Denmark with $2000 USD in my pocket, I have no idea how long I will be out there, or how long that money will last me.
 Because of the lack of the budget, I made sure that I planned a little bit before I embark on my not so possible adventure.
+If you need a guide for packing list in Asia, check this out.

 Six Months in Southeast Asia with $2000, ready?!